 If you notice warning signs to a friend, loved one, or co-worker, start a conversation to know how they are feeling.
 Consider seeking professional help if the person needs it.

 Eating disorders are treatable.
-Early mental health first aid intervention is the key to recovery.
+Early mental health first aid (MHFA) intervention is the key to recovery.

 Visit the First Aid Course Canberra for more information.